jenyu7/dwsource/lct-5.md

   * Creates an unnamed pipe
   * Returns 0 if the pipe was created, -1 if not
   * Opens both ends of the pipe as files for reading and reading
-  * ipe(int descriptors[2])
+  * pipe(int descriptors[2])
     * Descriptors
       * Array that will contain the descriptors for each end of the pipe
   * Read is a blocking function: if there is nothing to read then it will put everything on hold until there is data.
   * The parent will wait for the child to write before it runs

 * The pipe is basically like array: uses one side as read and one side as write